American decline: Competition with China

+China challenging the United States for global dominance constitutes a core issue in the debate over the American decline.

-In 2020, China surpassed the US for a second time as the world's leading nation for foreign direct investment (FDI).
-Daniel Rosen, a long-time analyst of U.S.-China economic relationship, said that it is natural that foreign investment would decline sharply in the U.S. under extraordinary circumstances due to its open market economy, a feature that China lacks.
-Rosen said, "There is no reason to be concerned about the outlook for the FDI in the United States providing that the U.S. is sticking with its basic open-market competitive system."
+In 2020, China surpassed the US for a second time as the world's leading nation for foreign direct investment (FDI) due to COVID-19 lockdowns.
+Daniel H. Rosen, a long-time analyst of U.S.-China economic relationship, said that it is natural that foreign investment would decline sharply in the U.S. under extraordinary circumstances due to its open market economy, a feature that China lacks.
+Rosen said, "There is no reason to be concerned about the outlook for the FDI in the United States, provided that the U.S. is sticking with its basic open-market competitive system."
 Previously, in 2003, China surpassed the US once as the biggest recipient of FDI.

-Political scientist Matthew Kroenig states "according to an emerging conventional wisdom, China has the leg up on the U.S. in part because its authoritarian government can strategically plan for the long term, unencumbered by competing branches of government, regular elections, and public opinion.
-Yet this faith in autocratic ascendance and democratic decline is contrary to historical fact."
-Kroenig's makes the argument that open societies "facilitate innovation, trust in financial markets, and economic growth."
-Kroenig also suggests "the plans often cited as evidence of China’s farsighted vision, the Belt and Road Initiative and Made in China 2025, were announced by Xi only in 2013 and 2015, respectively.
-Both are way too recent to be celebrated as brilliant examples of successful, long-term strategic planning."
+Chinese FDI increased from 2020 to 2021 then dramatically decreased from a high of $344 bln down to $33 bln in 2023.
+By comparison, US FDI has maintained $148.8 billion, down $57.4 billion, or 28 percent, from $206.2 billion in 2022.